OUR TEAM

 Dr. Sean Cash is the Bergstrom Foundation Professor of Global Nutrition and an Associate Professor at the Friedman School of Nutrition Science and Policy at Tufts University.
 He is an economist who teaches and conducts research on food, nutrition behavior, agriculture and the environment.
 His research focuses on how food, nutrition, and environmental interventions and policies affect consumers.
 He has also conducted research in sustainable food systems, including projects on climate change and coffee and tea production, cellular agriculture, and invasive species management.
 He is leading Aim 2 of the LASTING Project focused on consumer and expert preferences and contributing to economic analysis across the aims.

-Dr. Patrick Webb is a Professor with the Friedman School of Nutrition Science and Policy at Tufts University.
+Dr. Patrick Webb is currently the Chief Nutritionist at USAID.
+He is also a Professor with the Friedman School of Nutrition Science and Policy at Tufts University.
 He is a scholar-practitioner who has worked extensively on food security policy and practice, nutrition, agricultural development, humanitarian emergencies, and climate change interactions with food systems.
 He currently manages several large projects, including Feed the Future’s Food Systems for Nutrition Innovation Lab, while also serving a co-lead of the Food, Water and Air (FWA) technical hub for USAID’s STOP Zoonosis Spillover activity.
-He is leading Aim 1 of the LASTING Project focused on a review to identify the gaps in diet sustainability research.
+He lead Aim 1 of the LASTING Project focused on a review to identify the gaps in diet sustainability research.

 Fang Fang Zhang, PI